PiotrFLEURY/every_test/README.md

 ...
 ```

-Last bu not least, give it the list of expected results depending on parameter using `param(foo).gives(bar)` syntax
+Last but not least, give it the list of expected results depending on parameter using `param(foo).gives(bar)` syntax

 ```dart
 ...